Viva Piñata: Trouble in Paradise: Reception

-The game received "generally favorable" reviews, according to video game review aggregator Metacritic.
+Upon release, Trouble in Paradise received highly positive reviews from video game journalists.
+The game received "generally favorable" reviews, according to video game review aggregator platform Metacritic.
 Critics had found its predecessor surprisingly engaging, and thought that Trouble in Paradises additions made it the definitive Viva Piñata release.
 Critics agreed that the changes made the game friendlier for new players and children.
 They appreciated the new game's improvements, but some were disappointed that the base game was essentially unchanged.
 Reviewers considered Trouble in Paradise to be an expansion of the original game rather than a unique sequel.

 Critics praised Trouble in Paradises new features.
 Mc Shea (GameSpot) thought that the sequel's in-game challenges resolved the core issue of the original game - the lack of motivation to continue breeding new species, whereas the challenges direct players to collect new species.
 He appreciated the two new trap areas for adding to the game's variety of characters, though he did not find the actual laying of traps and transport of piñatas interesting.
 Geddes (IGN) thought that it felt wrong but oddly satisfying to put piñatas in captivity.
 He considered the trap areas a good idea but unwelcome as another obstacle in the animal acquisition process.
 Geddes praised Trouble in Paradises cooperative features, but found local cooperative to lose most of the benefits of efficient multitasking.
 Mc Shea (GameSpot) on the other hand felt that it was strange to be on either side of the cooperative gardening experience, which lacks the game's creative element when the visitor is directed by the garden's owner.
 Bramwell (Eurogamer) saw a lack of depth in the online gameplay, both in feelings of connections with others and in how online matchmaking became a brief "show and tell" of a garden instead of a cross-exchange like in Animal Crossing or Spore.
 Reviewers agreed that cooperative was useful for introducing new players to the game.